-- 1. Be an active participant: Review your own performance ahead of time and prepare one or two examples of outstanding service you have provided.
+1. Be an active participant: Review your own performance ahead of time and prepare one or two examples of outstanding service you have provided.
 Be objective and note places where you might improve or resources you might need to do a better job.
 Identify barriers to your performance and solutions you can offer for those barriers.
 If you had a "customer service nightmare" during the rating period, be prepared to discuss what you learned from that experience and how you will use the experience to offer better service in the future.
-Remember, it's not just what happened but what you learned from what happened that counts! - Throughout the year, use your Journal Entries to note examples of your performance, plus feedback you receive from your colleagues, students, and others with whom you work - 2.
-Have an open-mind and be proactive: If you go into the process thinking the review is a waste of time or go in prepared for a fight, then nobody will win.
+Remember, it's not just what happened - but what you learned from what happened that counts!

+2. Have an open-mind and be proactive: If you go into the process thinking the review is a waste of time or go in prepared for a fight, then nobody will win.
 Think ahead about what you can do to make the review work for you.
-Using an Outward Mindset tool like Start in the Right Way can help.
-Assume that you and your manager are on the "same side of the desk" and that your manager is working towards the same goals as you are better results for you, YC, and our students or customers. - 3.
-Have an Outward Mindset: You can only control one side of the performance review.
-Managers sometimes feel awkward and uncomfortable providing feedback or they may not have prepared adequately for the review, they may not have skills, or they may not completely understand the process.
-Give your manager a break they may be new at it!
+Assume that you and your manager are on the "same side of the desk" and that your manager is working towards the same goals as you are - better results for you, YC, and our students or customers.

+3. Have an Outward Mindset: You can only control one side of the performance review.
+Managers sometimes feel awkward and uncomfortable providing feedback or they may not have prepared adequately for the review, they may not have skills or they may not completely understand the process.
+Give your manager a break - they may be new at it!
 Regardless of how well the manager does, you can always learn something from the process.
 Prior to the review you can ask the manager about what to expect by asking: "Can you tell me step-by-step what I can expect?
-Is there anything you would recommend I do to prepare?" - 4.
-Prepare a self-evaluation: You will have the opportunity for self-review in My Perform prior to meeting with your supervisor.
-Take some time to complete this in a meaningful way to provide your supervisor valuable information.
-Refer to your Journal Entries for kudos you received from customers, supervisors, colleagues, and your accomplishments.
-Refer to My Learn to review the training that you have completed.
-Think about what you want to accomplish during the next year.
+Is there anything you would recommend I do to prepare?"

+4. Prepare a self-evaluation: Your manager may ask you to prepare a self-evaluation using the evaluation tool.
+Or he/she may ask you to prepare specific items.
+If no preparation is requested - prepare anyway.
+Take some time to rate yourself using the evaluation tool.
+Assemble kudos you received from customers, supervisors, colleagues; review your calendar and email to jog your memory of accomplishments; think about what you want to accomplish during the next year.
+Gather any training certificates for training you have attended.